zfeizollahi/dsc-v2-mod1-final-project-online-ds-sp-000/column_names.md

 * **view** - Has been viewed
 * **condition** - How good the condition is ( Overall )
-* **grade** - overall grade given to the housing unit, based on King County grading system
+* **grade** - overall grade given to the housing unit, based on King County grading system Classification by construction quality which refers to the types of materials used and the quality of workmanship.
+Buildings of better quality (higher grade) cost more to build per unit of measure and command higher value.
+(See Glossary in Area Report for Residential Building Grades in use by the King County Department of Assessments.)

 * **sqft_above** - square footage of house apart from basement
 * **sqft_basement** - square footage of the basement
 * **yr_built** - Built Year